Signal Processing over Time-Varying Graphs: A Systematic Review: Preliminaries

 A graph signal transformed to the spectral domain can be converted back to the spatial domain using the inverse graph Fourier transform (IGFT):

-The GFT of the time-varying graph signal (hourly temperature) in Fig.~\ref{fig_NVG_termperature} is shown in Fig.~\ref{fig_GFT}.
-Spectral-domain operations can be performed similarly to those in the classical Fourier transform by defining a filter $\mathbf{H}(\mathbf{\Lambda})$, which is then applied using the convolution property of the Fourier transform.
-A basic yet complete graph convolution procedure to apply the filter $\mathbf{H}(\mathbf{\Lambda})$ to $\boldsymbol{x}$ in the spectral domain and transform it back into the spatial domain:
+The GFT of the TVG signal (hourly temperature) in Fig.~\ref{fig_STG_termperature} is shown in Fig.~\ref{fig_GFT}.
+Spectral-domain operations can be performed similarly to those in the classical Fourier transform by defining a filter $\mathbf{H}(\boldsymbol{\Lambda})$, which is then applied using the convolution property of the Fourier transform.
+A basic yet complete graph convolution procedure to apply the filter $\mathbf{H}(\boldsymbol{\Lambda})$ to $\boldsymbol{x}$ in the spectral domain and transform it back into the spatial domain:

 In GSP, concepts like low-pass, high-pass, band-pass, and band-reject filters can be analogously implemented through filter design \cite{tremblay_2018_filter_design}.
 Wavelets on graphs can be constructed by applying a kernel function to the decomposition of the graph Laplacian $\mathbf{L}$ in \eqref{eq_eigen_decomposition_L} to achieve localized representations \cite{HAMMOND2011_wavelet}.
 A graph signal is spectrally sparse when it is bandlimited in the frequency domain.
 For example, a bandlimiting filter $\Sigma$ is defined based on a frequency set $\mathcal{F}$, in which $\mathbf{H}(\lambda) = \Sigma = \text{diag}(1_\mathcal{F}(\lambda))$, with $1_\mathcal{F}(\lambda_i) = 1$ if $\lambda_i \in \mathcal{F}$ and 0 otherwise \cite{Lorenzo_2016_GLMS}.
+A (spectral) GCN layer can be obtained by feeding \eqref{eq_spectral_graph_convolution} into a non-linear activation $\sigma(\cdot)$: